MicrosoftDocs/customer-insights/ci-docs/permissions.md

 - View exports in the **Exports** page.
 - Install and use the **Power BI Customer Insights** dashboard.

-## Marketing Contributor (Public preview)
+## Marketing contributor (Preview)

 - Can only access customer profiles that belong to the business unit of the user if business unit data separation is enabled on the environment.
 - Create segments using the **Segments** page (only *Build your own*, no projected attributes).
 - Create measures using the **Measures** page (only *Build your own*).
 Can only create measures on tables that have a relationship path to customer profiles.

 > [!NOTE]
-   > * The marketing contributor role must only be granted on business unit enabled enviornments.
-   > * The marketing contributor role can only access entities that have a relationship with customer profiles.
+> The marketing contributor role is only available in business unit enabled environments.
+Users can only access tables that have a relationship with customer profiles.

 ## Contributor

 - All permissions available to the Viewer.